OpenChatGit/OpenChat/README.md

 | **Ollama** | `http://localhost:11434` | Local LLM runtime and default backend. |
 | **LM Studio** | `http://localhost:1234` | Desktop application for running quantized models. |
 | **llama.cpp** | `http://localhost:8080` | High-performance inference server for GGUF models. |

+> **📢 Deprecation Notice:** LM Studio integration will be removed in upcoming updates.
+Despite this project being largely built around LM Studio, there were disagreements in the LM Studio Discord regarding alleged self-promotion (which never occurred), and the project was deemed "out of scope" for their community.
+We respect their decision and will focus on other providers moving forward.

 ## Getting Started